- Parents & Students

 - Fabric covering all private parts must not be see-through.

-- Hats and other headwear must allow the face to be visible and not interfere with the line of site of any student or staff.
-Hoodies must allow the student’s face and ears to be visible to staff.
-Hats and hoods must not be worn in the classroom, religious exceptions will be made.
+- Hats and other headwear must allow the face to be visible and not interfere with the line of site of any scholar or staff.
+Hoodies must allow the scholar’s face and ears to be visible to staff.
+Flat brimmed hats unless turned backwards and hoods must not be worn in the classroom, religious exceptions will be made.

 - Clothing must be suitable for all scheduled classroom activities including physical education, science labs, and other activities where unique hazards exist.